 Though there was no scholarship for KTH, the good part was the education was free for all students, even for non-EU though things have changed from 2011.

-- Bombardier is a much bigger company with a completely different application.
+- I worked next at Bombardier which is a much bigger company with a completely different application.
 Even though I was responsible for motor design in both the places , the design requirements were very different, which makes the whole design process very challenging.
 Without going into details of the work, I can say that the work done on design and development without compromising on quality at the same time was very demanding.
 Other than technique, i got a lot of exposure and opportunity to meet industry experts.

 PhD gave me a deeper understanding of motor design and other aspects associated with it.
 After PhD I came back to work in the Industry.
 PhD has given me a sense of satisfaction at both an intellectual and technical level and also the chance to apply what I have studied all along.